Best In-DAW AI Assistants for Ableton Live 2026

 |---|---|---|---|---|---|---|

-| Works inside Ableton session | Yes (LIA Bridge) | Yes (web chat) | Yes | Web tool, MIDI export | Yes (plugin) | Yes (Max for Live) |
+| Works inside Ableton session | Yes (LIA Bridge) | Yes (native macOS and Windows app) | Yes | Web tool, MIDI export | Yes (plugin) | Yes (Max for Live) |

-| Multi-DAW roadmap | Logic, FL, Cubase, Pro Tools, Bitwig, Reaper (2026) | Ableton only | Ableton only | DAW-agnostic export | Ableton only | Ableton only |
+| Other DAW waitlist | Waitlist updates, no promised date | Ableton only | Ableton only | DAW-agnostic export | Ableton only | Ableton only |

 | Multi-language interface | 10 languages (EN, IT, DE, ES, FR, NL, PT, JA, KO, ZH) | English | English | English | English | English |

-| Mobile / remote control | Yes (browser + Telegram, Pro+) | No | No | Web only | No | No |
+| Mobile / remote control | Yes (browser + web app, Pro+) | No | No | Web only | No | No |

 | MIDI generation | In-session, fully editable | In-session | In-session | Cloud-rendered MIDI | In-session | In-session (Continue / Generate / Drumify) |